SQL > SQL Commands >

 FROM "table_name" "table_alias";

-Briefly, both types of aliases are placed directly after the item they alias for, separate by a white space.
-We again use our table, Store_Information,
+Both types of aliases are placed directly after the item they alias for, separate by a white space.

-We use the same example as that in the SQL GROUP BY section, except that we have put in both the column alias and the table alias:
+We use the same SQL query as Example 1 in the SQL GROUP BY section, except that we have put in both the column alias and the table alias:

 SELECT A1.Store_Name Store, SUM(A1.Sales) "Total Sales"